jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

 4. Committee Reports

-    1. Finance Committee new meeting time and place, meeting time second 1st day at 11:30 after social.
+    1. Finance Committee new meeting time and place, meeting time second 1st day at 11:30 after Meeting for Worship.
 Following a suggestion by Meeting House committee, a generous bequest from a recently deceased friend that we fully fund the Meeting reserves as :